 3. Work on Your Website's Technical Components

 When determining the quality of the page the ad leads to, content isn't the only factor.
-Your website should be technically fit to suit the needs of a searcher.
-This includes:
+Your website should be healthy from a technical standpoint.
+This is often referred to as technical SEO.
+It's a little harder to do these things without a developer in some cases, but they should not be overlooked.
+Technical SEO includes:

 - Website speed